ITM-Kitware/align-system/docs/pipeline_adms.md

 Since there's nothing to initialize for this class, the configuration file just refers to the object to initialize (via `_target_`).

-In the `RandomChoiceADMComponent`, and with all `ADMComponent`s there should be at least two methods: `run` which should include the business logic of the component, and `run_returns` to indicate what to call the values returned from `run`.
+In the `RandomChoiceADMComponent`, and with all `ADMComponent` implementations there should be at least two methods: `run` which should include the business logic of the component, and `run_returns` to indicate what to call the values returned from `run`.

 The `PipelineADM` class is responsible for running each of the components under `steps` in serial, and maintaining the working state